Architecture

 • [ ] vCPU scheduler (round-robin or fixed time-slice)

-• [ ] Per-VM Stage-2 address spaces with VMID tagging
+• [x] Per-VM Stage-2 address spaces with VMID tagging

 Phase 5 — Device Passthrough & Virtio